Tostones: Serving

 Tostones are salted and eaten much like potato chips (crisps) or french fries.
 They are a staple of Latin American countries and the Caribbean, including Cuba, Puerto Rico, Dominican Republic, Panama, the north coast of Honduras, and in Haiti, where they are often served with the traditional griot (fried pork) or pikliz, a spicy slaw.
 In some regions, it is customary to dip them in mojo (a garlic sauce) or ají.
 In Colombia they are sometimes served with hogao sauce or topped with seasoned shredded beef.
 In Costa Rica, they are often eaten with a paste-like dip made from black beans.
 In the Dominican Republic, they are commonly served with fresh lime wedges to squeeze over them and salt for sprinkling.
 In Guatemala on the Caribbean side, they are usually served as a side dish with fish or poultry, sprinkled with a little salt.
 In some countries, they are served topped with cheese as an appetizer or with shrimp ceviche, pulled chicken, or avocado salad.
 They can also be bought prepared from supermarkets.
 In Nicaragua, they are typically served with fried cheese and sometimes with refried beans.
 In Puerto Rico, they are commonly seasoned with garlic salt and eaten with fry sauce, mojo, or pique verde boricua.

 They can also be found in West African cuisine, where they are referred to as plantain crisps.

 Variations

 Tostones made from unripe breadfruit called tostones de pana are served in Puerto Rico.
 The same method applies.
 Unripe breadfruit is cut into chunks, deep-fried, flattened, and then fried again.
 They are popular throughout the island and are sold frozen pre-made by Goya Foods, Mi Cosecha PR, and Titán products of Puerto Rico.

 Tostones rellenos is a traditional Puerto Rican dish of fried plantains or breadfruit shaped into cups and stuffed with various fillings.
+In Puerto Rico, tostones are a staple food and are commonly consumed throughout the day, including during breakfast and lunch.

 Tools

-A tostonera is a tool used to make tostones, which are flattened, fried plantains.
+A tostonera is a tool used to make tostones.
 Tostoneras can be made from wood, plastic, or metal and can vary in size.
 Tostoneras are an essential tool in Latin kitchens and are used to make tostones.